 my boyfriend has hyperthroidism.
 He said when he was first diagnosed it depressed him, but now he says it doesn’t bother him as much.
-Cheer up hun, sadness is temporaryposted over 2 years ago
+Cheer up hun, sadness is temporaryposted almost 3 years ago

-I do…never gained weight…feels cold most of the time and a lot of other complicationsposted over 2 years ago
+I do…never gained weight…feels cold most of the time and a lot of other complicationsposted almost 3 years ago

 Yes! the cold feeling has been sometimes really bad, sometimes i needed to wear hand gloves inside the house!